-We argue that the stakeholder model of corporate governance that Berle and Means presented in their book was influenced by their experiences during the First World War.
-Their book represents an attempt to introduce into the business world the ethos of professionalism and disinterested public service that characterized the US Army’s officer corps.
+We argue that the stakeholder model of corporate governance Berle and Means presented in their book was influenced by their experiences during the First World War.
+Their book represents an attempt to introduce into the business world the ethos of professionalism and disinterested public service that characterized the U.S. Army’s officer corps.
 In most modern professional armies, the dominant ethos is one of altruism and devotion to the national interest: individuals are expected to serve the nation selflessly and at modest rates of pay.
 In the peacetime private sector, in contrast, the profit motive is accepted and the prevailing ethos holds that it is legitimate for executives, shareholders, and other actors to maximize their own economic interest.
 The Modern Corporation and Private Property was an exhortation to American managers to emulate the ethos of military officers by putting country before self and prioritizing the interests of the nation over those of shareholders and executives.

-We also argue that the Berle-Means version of stakeholder theory was a paternalist one in which senior managers were to expect unconditional obedience from subordinates in the same way that early twentieth-century US military commanders expected soldiers to respect the chain of command.
+We also argue that the Berle-Means version of stakeholder theory was a paternalist one in which senior managers were to expect unconditional obedience from subordinates in the same way that early twentieth-century U.S. military commanders expected soldiers to respect the chain of command.

 There has long been a two-way exchange of ideas between the corporate world and the military.
-At various points in its history, the militaries of the US and other capitalist countries have borrowed organizational techniques developed by managers in the private sector.
+At various points in its history, the militaries of the U.S. and other capitalist countries have borrowed organizational techniques developed by managers in the private sector.
 For instance, management tools developed by civilian railway executives coordinated Allied supply lines on the Western Front during the First World War.
-As Shamir has shown, ideas about scientific management taken from large US companies have long influenced US military doctrine.
+As Shamir has shown, ideas about scientific management taken from large U.S. companies have long influenced U.S. military doctrine.
 This process was famously illustrated by Robert S. McNamara’s attempt to manage the Vietnam War using techniques that had previously worked for him at the Ford Motor Company.
 There is a somewhat smaller body of literature on how military managerial innovations flowed in the opposite direction, namely from the armed forces to the private sector.
 For instance, the influence of the military on the history of American management is a theme that was developed by Keith Hoskin and Richard Macve, in their study of the business careers of graduates from the United States Military Academy, West Point, who brought military organizational techniques into the private sector.
-While we know about specific managerial techniques that have moved between the military and the private sector, the impact of militarization and the military ethos on the evolution of US corporate governance remains a woefully under-researched topic.
+While we know about specific managerial techniques that have moved between the military and the private sector, the impact of militarization and the military ethos on the evolution of U.S. corporate governance remains a woefully under-researched topic.